ABOUT

 Starting in the 16th century, with the first Muslims to arrive in America as part of the Spanish conquests, the project will trace the waves of migration and conversion that have created the diverse Muslim communities that exist across the nation today.

-The first series of six films is in production and scheduled for release in March 2024 by PBS Digital Studios across PBS’ digital platforms and on PBS’ flagship YouTube channel.
+The first series of six films is in production and scheduled for release in Fall 2024 by PBS Digital Studios across PBS’ digital platforms and on PBS’ flagship YouTube channel.

 When people think of American Muslims, we want them to think of the enslaved women and men who helped build the economic foundations of America, we want them to think of the immigrants who shaped the American religious and cultural landscape — even in as unlikely a place as Cedar Rapids — we want them to think of jazz, poetry, hip hop, we want them to think of the Black freedom movement, of scientists, engineers, doctors and businesspeople, of progressive politicians, of our shared histories, our shared heritage, our shared legacies — stories that can only be told in multiple voices, from multiple perspectives, and through multiple experiences….